I’ve recently helped a friend set up at the local gun show.

 So if a show doesn’t bring in a lot of people to buy, it will attract fewer vendors to sell, then fewer vendors attract less people and you can see the downward spiral.

+Of course the bills for the promoter are the same no matter how many vendors or people show up to buy.
 So the promoters find it necessary to sell the tables to non gun related vendors and that’s why we see scented candles and remote controlled helicopters sometimes.
 While these products might entertain some, they are easy enough to ignore

 Of course, it works the other way too.
 Higher attendance attracts more vendors which bring more people and so on